FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Sample Roughness.rst

 Roughness Update
 ----------------

-4. To calculate a point sample from the centroid of the grid element on the manning’s polygons, use the Source Layer and Intersect cell centroid option.
-   This option will only update cells whose centroid lies within the Roughness Layer polygons and leave all other values as is.
+4. This option will only update cells whose centroid lies within the Roughness Layer polygons and leave all other values as is.

 .. image:: ../../img/Sample-Roughness-Data/img6.png